solaunar/p5js-game/README.md

 * **fireball** - used when player attacks.
 * **scream** - used when player loses a life.

+# Project Layout
+The walkthrough of the files will be following the structure of the project's folders as they appear in any IDE- explorer.

+* ## Assets
+  * ### Fonts
+    This folder contains the `.ttf` file of the font we used in the game.
+  * ### Images
+    * #### eye
+      This folder contains the frames that make up the eye animation above the timer.
+    * #### player1
+      This folder is devided further into 3 folders (D, RL, U) each one of them contains all the needed frames to make up the player's animations at different directions (Down, RightLeft, Up).
+    * #### tiles
+      The tiles folder contains the `.png` image of the inanimate tiles as well as 2 `.gif` for the animated tiles (torch and enemy - plant).
+Additionally, to list the tiles in the `dungeon-tileset-full.png`, by marking them with a name and their "position" (row, column) of each individual tile, `tiles.json` was created and used in the code.
+    * #### Other images
+      Other `.png` and `.gif` files are stores in the images folder that are either used for the starting/ ending/ instructions screens as well as the shadow of the player and the icon of the game for the web tab.
+  * ### Sound
+      * #### SFX
+        This folder contains all the `.wav` or `.mp3` files that were used as sound effects in the game.
+      * #### tracks
+        This folder contains all the `.wav` files that were used as music in the game.
+  * ### `levels.json` file
+    This file contains a `JSON` object that has the following properties:
+      * `prologue_x`, `x = 1..4`.
+Each of these properties is a `string` that has the script of the prologue screens, the number following the `prologue` prefix is the number of the screen the script belongs to.
+      * `map_x`, `x = 1..3`.
+Each of these properties is a 2D Array of `int` that store the layout of the map of the levels, the number following the `map` prefix is the number of the level the map belongs to.
+Each number corresponds to an item from the `tiles.json` file, whereas 33 that is not found in that list is matched to the `torch` item and -1 indicates that there should be no tile drawn in that placement.
+      * `items_x`, `x = 1..3`.
+Each of these properties is a 2D Array of `int` that store the layout of the items of the map of the levels, the number following the `items` prefix is the number of the level the items belong to.
+Each number corresponds to an item from the `tiles.json` file, whereas 33 that is not found in that list is matched to the `torch` item and -1 indicates that there should be no tile drawn in that placement.
+      * `scroll_x_move`, `x = 1..3`.
+Each of these properties is a `boolean` that indicates if the scroll item should move in a live motion on the level or not, the number following the `scroll` prefix is the number of the level the scroll belongs to.
+      * `scroll_x`, `x = 1..3`.
+Each of these properties is a `string` that stores the scroll contents of each level, the number following the `scroll` prefix is the number of the level the scroll content belongs to and is shown after the relative level completion.
+      * `ending_x`, `x = n, m, p, c`.
+Each of these properties is a `string` that has the script of the ending screens, the character following the `ending` prefix is the type of the ending the script belongs to.
+Specifically, n is the ending that the player finds about the truth but choses to die, m is the ending that he choses to endure, whereas p is the premature ending and c is the glitch ending.
+* ## Libraries
+  This folder stores all the `p5.js ` libraries that were used for developing and that are needed for running the game.
+* ## Src
+  This folder contains some extra `.js` files we had to implement for the game.
+They are stored in a seperate folder in order to keep the general `p5.js` project structure.
+The files are the following:
+    * ### `map.js`
+      This file contains the `Map` class that is used to represent map objects, as they were described in the concepts.
+    * ### `player.js`
+      This file contains the `Player` class that is used to represent player instances, specifically one used in the whole game, as it was described in the concepts.
+    * ### `status.js`
+      This file contains the `Status` class that is used to represent the status of a player, specifically one used in the whole game, as it was described in the concepts.
+    * ### `tile.js`
+      This file contains the `Tile` class that is used to represent the tiles that make up a map, both layout and item tiles, as they were described in the concepts.
+* ## Other files
+  * ### `index.html`
+    This is the needed `.html` file that loads the `.json` scrips and opens as a tab in the browser.
+Also typical in a `p5.js` project.
+  * ### `jsonconfig.json`
+    A configuration file to include the scripts needed.
+  * ### `sketch.js`
+    This file is the main file of a `p5.js` project.
+This one contains the functions needed for loading the assets and then drawing - showing them on the user's browser and support the logic implemented for them.
+  * ### `style.css`
+    We need to reassure that the `index.html` page has no margin or padding in the browser layout as well as that the `canvas` property of `p5.js` is styled in a block display to properly work.
+Also typical in a `p5.js` project.

+### **Note:** All of the `.js` scripts are sufficiently commented to describe the functionality of the code.

 # Member Contribution
 This project was conceptualised by all of us as we went on with the implementation.
 A lot of things changed from the original draft, including- but not limited to- the final product being so story heavy, as well as the game being a top-down view dungeon crawler instead of a platformer.